skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 In regards to the moon coming in from the window \

 Later, leaning against wall on floor \
-Quiet dance on who's turn to approach \
+Quiet dancing around who's turn it was to approach \
-Us who occupy life's various corners \
+--- Us who occupy life's various corners \
 We who find the twisted apple branch \
-Among angels roaming summery avenues alone \
+Among angels roaming summery avenues alone --- \
-Still this is how I think when time stands still \
+This remains how I think when time stands still \
 As she lowers herself down to me on the floor \

 Suddenly I am awakened by a bang \